SAP-samples/teched2025-IN160/exercises/ex4/README.md

 <br>![](/exercises/ex4/Images/4_3.png)

 Next, you'll upload the **JSON file**, which includes the Event specification from the previous exercise.
-You can also download the file from here:
+You can also download the file from here (Right-click on the link and Save link as..):

 [Download Final_Event.json](https://raw.githubusercontent.com/SAP-samples/teched2025-IN160/refs/heads/main/resources/Final_Event.json?token=GHSAT0AAAAAADMENUR42TGUFOJXLG7P2FHM2HHSD3Q)